-CO1: Describe general characters of gymnosperms.

-CO2: Identify and classify different species of gymnosperm.
+- CO1: Describe general characters of gymnosperms. - CO2: Identify and classify different species of gymnosperm.

 CO3: Understand the origin of gymnosperms and their distribution on earth surface.

-Diversity and Biology of Gymnosperms
+Master of Science (Botany) Semester-II Session 2021-22 Diversity and Biology of Gymnosperms MBTL-2072